This Is Not a Test Review: Story, Cast, Rating & Final Verdict

 The total runtime of This Is Not a Test is 73 minutes (1h 13m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.6/10, and global collection metrics, This Is Not a Test stands as a challenging project for the creators.
-It remains an essential piece of the 1962 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.6/10, and global performance metrics, This Is Not a Test is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1962 cinematic calendar.

 Frequently Asked Questions